Rapt in Wonder

 Xuan-Hui Ng is from Singapore and now lives in Japan.
 She is represented by Koslov Larsen gallery in Houston.
 Her solo exhibitions include “Interludes” and “A Gracious Breath” at Koslov Larsen and “Transcendence: Awakening the Soul” at the Griffin Museum of Photography.

 She is a Critical Mass Top 50 Finalist in 2024 and a Top 200 Finalist in 2021, 2022 and 2023.
 Her work has been juried into exhibitions at Davis Orton Gallery, Southeast Center for Photography, Texas Photographic Society and New York Center for Photographic Art.
-Publications of her work have been featured in What Will You Remember?, fotoMAGAZIN, PetaPixel, ON landscape, forum naturfotografie, etc.
+Publications of her work have been featured in What Will You Remember?, fotoMAGAZIN, PetaPixel, ON landscape, forum naturfotografie, etc. BBC’s Cultural Frontline interviewed her on “Creativity and Mental Health”.
+She writes for ELEMENTS photography magazine, and is an instructor for Santa Fe Workshops and Nobechi Creative.
+She graduated with a Bachelor of Science in Economics from the Massachusetts Institute of Technology.

 Questions?

-For questions about this exhibition, please contact Exhibitions
+For questions about this exhibition, please contact

-Exhibitions and Programs Coordinator, exhibits@hcponline.org or 713-529-4755, ext 106.
+Exhibitions and Programs Coordinator at exhibits@hcponline.org or 713-529-4755, ext 106.